Halloween Haunted Houses in Tennessee

 Scream Creek Haunted Woods – 1765 Martins Chapel Church Rd., Springfield, TN 37172

 Scream Creek is located at the Honeysuckle Hill Farm.
 The farm is open all year with various daytime train rides, hayrides, food concessions, and souvenirs for children and families.
-At night the terror is for adults on Friday and Saturday nights starting at dusk until 11 pm.
-Tickets to Scream Creek are $15.95 or $20.95 as a combo for the farm and 10 acres of flashlight corn maze and the new House of Terror.
+At night the terror is for adults on Friday and Saturday nights starts at dusk until 11 pm.
+Tickets to Scream Creek are $17.95 or $25.95 as a combo for the farm and 10 acres of flashlight corn maze and the new House of Terror.
+Also the new Zombie Apocalypse is included in the combo.
 Lots of screams and fun at Scream Creek.
+Opens October 2nd.

 Bloody Acres Haunted Woods – 318 Big Station Camp Blvd., Gallatin, TN 37066.

 “Warning the woods has been infected”.
 Bloody Acres has 14 acres of blood and gore on wooded trails with various rooms and scenes of screams.
 Tickets are $15.
 The haunt is open Fridays and Saturdays from 7 pm to 1 pm and from 7 pm to 11 pm on Sundays and weeknights during Halloween week.
-Enjoy the screams from September 13th through October 31st.
+Enjoy the screams starting September 25th.

 Creepy Hollow Haunted Woods, 2133 Joe Brown Road, Spring Hill, TN 37172

 “One of the Best Haunted Houses and Haunted Woods in middle Tennessee minutes from Nashville.”
-Creepy Hollow is open from dark to 11 pm on Fridays and Saturdays from October 4th through November 2nd plus Halloween night.
-Tickets are $17 for the 3 attractions plus $5 for the Headless hayride.
+Creepy Hollow is open from dark to 11 pm on Fridays and Saturdays starting September 25th.
+Tickets are $20 for the 3 attractions plus $5 for the Headless hayride.
 Free parking plus lots of music, concessions, and scares.
 Scream all you want.
 What is your favorite haunt?
-Choose from Headless Horseman’s Hayride, Merciless Maze, and Haunted House.
+Choose from Haunted Woods, Merciless Maze, and Haunted House.

 Mad House Haunt- 214 McCown Dr., Lebanon, TN 37087